mickythegeek/leads-tracker/README.md

 # leads-tracker
-A chrome extension used for tracking people online that may be interested in your products
+A chrome extension used for tracking people online that may be interested in your products.